 [Section 32I inserted by No. 4 of 2002 s.
 57.]

 32J.
-Special audit of trust account
+Special audit of trust account, Commissioner may order

 (1) The Commissioner may exercise the power in subsection (2) if the Commissioner is of the opinion that it is desirable to do so because of the circumstances, or the alleged circumstances, of a dealer’s business.